cse110-sp24-group22/cse110-sp24-group22/README.md

 - `src\`: Our source code.

 ## Design Process
-- [Figma](https://www.figma.com/design/jI9imcuPdGE3AL2bU9qolt/Project-Workfllow?node-id=0-1&t=UjUWEJOyvV7pFALc-0): We utilized this for all asset designing (ie. our background, tree, roots, etc.)
+- [Link to our Figma](https://www.figma.com/design/jI9imcuPdGE3AL2bU9qolt/Project-Workfllow?node-id=0-1&t=UjUWEJOyvV7pFALc-0): We used this for all asset designing (ie. our background, tree, roots, etc.)
-- [Miro](https://miro.com/app/board/uXjVKNpuLc0=/): For general brainstorming and diagram creation we used a Miro board to better visualize what we wanted to do and how we were going to do it
+- [Link to our Miro Board](https://miro.com/app/board/uXjVKNpuLc0=/): For general brainstorming and diagram creation we used a Miro board to better visualize what we wanted to do and how we were going to do it
 - We also used [Retrium](https://www.retrium.com/) for our retrospective meetings to determine what exactly was working for our team, and what we needed to improve on

 ## Testing